Key insights:

 Get ahead of your student loans

-Likewise, you should consider how your future plans might affect your student loan repayment.
+Likewise, consider how your future plans might affect your student loan repayment.
 Pursuing a master’s degree, for example, may allow you to defer your undergraduate student loan payments, but you may also accrue more student loan debt in the process.

-Set funds aside for long- and short-term goals
+Set funds aside for financial goals

-Setting short-term goals, like saving for a vacation or a laptop, might give you something to look forward to, but you’ll thank yourself later when you start saving for longer-term goals like a down payment on a home or a new car.
+Short-term goals, like saving for a vacation or a laptop, might give you something to look forward to, but you’ll thank yourself later when you start saving for longer-term goals like a down payment on a home or a new car.

 Start good financial habits